 Soft Tissue Laser for Gum Disease

-Our high-tech office is pleased to offer state-of-the-art dental laser technology to our patients.
-Lasers are an amazing new technology for the dental office and enable us to provide treatment that is more accurate, less invasive and less painful.
+Our high-tech office offers state-of-the-art dental laser technology to our patients.
+Lasers are an amazing new technology for the dental office and enable us to provide treatment that is more accurate, less invasive, and less painful.
 Laser dentistry also produces fewer side effects such as bleeding and swelling which have an effect on recovery time and your level of discomfort during and after your procedure.